chrisland/jquery.cl.onePageSystem/README.md

 The class 'pageBtn' is a mandatory disclosure.

-To change the page, you must specify the data-page attribute.
-To perform a task, add the data-task attribute.
-You can also combine them.
+To change the page, you must specify the data-page attribute.<br /> To perform a task, add the data-task attribute.<br /> You can also combine them.

+<br /> <br />

 ---